Please Add Preloader

 “Ventilation is the best way to lower the level of chemicals in a salon.” — OSHA/NIOSH.

-A window cracked open and a desk fan drawing outward help more than many expect.
+Crack a window 2–4 inches (5–10 cm) and place a 20–40 CFM desk fan 12–18 inches from your table, pulling air outward—not just circulating it.
 Placement matters near the table, not across the room.
 Better air movement also supports steady curing of thin layers.

 Steps that reduce exposure today